All Episodes

 What an stop and think about this for a second.

-This is this is almost indescribable.
+This is almost indescribable.

-And yet it is the reality we face today.
+And yet, it is the reality we face today.

-Starting in 2004 and continuing all through 2008, the media and the Democrat Party launch a multiple times a day assault.
+Starting in 2004, barely a year after George W. Bush invades Iraq to get rid of Saddam Hussein, starting in 2004 and continuing all through 2008, the media and the Democrat Party launch a multiple times a day assault.

-I mean, it's all we heard on Bush about Iraq, about how it was wrong headed, it was immoral, it was unnecessary, we should have been in Afghanistan.
+I mean, it's all we heard on Bush about Iraq, about how it was wrong-headed, it was immoral, it was unnecessary.

 What business do we have in Iraq?

-And about how dumb it was, and how silly it was, how we ought not ever be there, and we shouldn't ever go there, and he was never gonna vote for it, and blah, blah, blah.
+They did everything the Democrats, Obama, even before 2000, Obama's speech in 2002 that put him on the map was about Iraq and how dumb it was and how silly it was that we ought not ever be there and we shouldn't ever go there and he was never going to vote for it and blah, blah, blah.

 Then we started with the body counts.